Markus Åkesson: The in-between

 Markus Åkesson's works are greatly influenced by myths and fairytales.
 During his early years of painting, his work revolved around themes such as the passage from childhood to adolescence, with a tinge of mystery and a rather dark atmosphere.
-As Markus works a lot with series of paintings, his series The Woods, Black Pond and Psychopomp Club, exhibited in his solo show The Woods in 2013 at the Da-End gallery, transcribes his pictorial universe of the time, representing children in an enigmatic space, people half asleep, skulls of animals, psychopomps, settings full of symbols and nods to nature.
+As Markus works a lot with series of paintings, his series The Woods, Black Pond and Psychopomp Club, exhibited in his solo show The Woods in 2013 at the Da-End gallery, transcribe his pictorial universe of the time, representing children in an enigmatic space, people half asleep, skulls of animals, psychopomps, settings full of symbols and references to nature.
 All his paintings seem to have as a common thread the theme of the in-between, a recurring topic in all of his series.

-This state of in-between, this aspect of transition from one state to another is something that have long preoccupied Markus Åkesson.
-We find symbols in his works that takes us to rites of passages, such as children and adolescents inhabiting his imagery, being between childhood and adulthood, between sleep and being awake, between presence and dreaming.
-By working in a classical way with brushes and oil paint and projecting models from the real world – such as his children – in these mysterious environments, he allows the viewer to go on a journey in a place in-between, not exactly a fact but not exactly fiction, causing this state of awe, this transitional moment where the paintings act as "windows that allow the audience to glance into another world".
+Markus Åkesson declares having long been preoccupied by the theme of the in-between and the transition from one state to another.
+Symbols in his work include "rites of passages", such as children and adolescents inhabiting his imagery, being between childhood and adulthood, between presence and dreaming, between fiction and reality.
+By working in a classical way with brushes and oil paint and employing models from the real world such as his children, while using a mysterious setting, he states he wishes to allow the viewer to go on a journey in a place in-between, causing this state of awe where the paintings act as "windows that allow the audience to glance into another world".

 The patterns

 Patterns have always been present in Markus Åkesson's pictorial universe.
-Starting rather shyly with patterns on rugs and tapestries, he begins to integrate textiles more prominently into his paintings in his solo show "Let me sleep through the night" (2018).
-Plunged into mysterious situations with a psychological dimension carried by the subjects and the settings, Markus' works are filled with various ornaments, drapes and clothes.
-He then gradually began to focus entirely on fabric and its patterns, which eventually became the primary subject of his paintings, especially with his series "Now you see me" shown in his solo show Strange Days (2020).
-We find the silhouettes usually present in Markus' paintings, but this time they are completely hidden, covered with sheets of various patterns and textures.
+Starting with patterns on rugs and tapestries, he begins to integrate textiles more prominently into his paintings in his solo show "Let me sleep through the night" (2018).
+He then gradually starts to focus entirely on fabric and its patterns, which eventually becomes the primary subject of his paintings, especially with his series "Now you see me" shown in his solo show Strange Days (2020).
+The silhouettes usually present in Markus' paintings appear completely hidden, covered with sheets of various patterns and textures.